The Ultimate Guide of Alpha Lipoic Acid (ALA)

 Both the Alpha RS and Alpha S lipoic are synthetics produced by means of chemical synthesis.
 Meanwhile, alpha R-lipoic acid is a natural form of lipoic acid.
 It’s the only natural version that exists and is produced by the body, while synthesized by both animals and plants.

 The Lipoic Acid is considered a super antioxidant that’s capable of doing everything that an antioxidant can do, and even more.
-Certain types of antioxidants come only in the form of water-soluble, such as Vitamins C and E. However, the Alpha Lipoic Acid (ALA) is both water and fat-soluble.
+Certain types of antioxidants come only in the form of water-soluble, such as Vitamins C and E. However, the Alpha Lipoic Acid (ALA) is both water and fat-soluble similar to kratom.

 How Much Alpha Lipoic Acid (ALA) Should You Take?